Special Session / Round table

 Application of Machine learning in drug development process

-Dr. Nikos NAZIRIS
+Dr. Nikolaos NAZIRIS

-Dr’s Formula S.A., Greece
+Dr’s Labs, Greece

 Sponsor’s corporate presentation talk